micmejia/bible-dump/NKJV/Philippians/Phil 2.md

 for it is God who works in you both to will and to do for _His_ good pleasure.

 ###### 14
-Do all things without [^d]complaining and disputing,[^e]
+Do all things without complaining and disputing,

 ###### 15
-that you may become blameless and [^f]harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world,
+that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world,

 ###### 16
 holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain.